20rp/dream-app/README.md

-# dream-app
+# Dream App
-A simple AI Image Generator using Dali
+A simple AI Image Generator using Dali from OpenAI. credit @fireship